 Think of tempeh as tofu’s lesser-known, fermented cousin.
 One cup will give you just under 200 mg of calcium.
 Try baking it with your favorite marinade, or sauté it with some olive oil and spices.

 If you’re looking for a calcium-rich milk substitute, there is certainly no shortage of options.
 From almond, oat, soy, cashew, rice, and even pea milk—you have plenty of tasty non-dairy milks to choose from.
 Not all milk alternatives are created equally, though.
 Be sure to check the label to make sure that it’s calcium-fortified.
 Some varieties are also fortified with vitamin D as an added bonus.
-If you’re looking for one that meets your dietary needs, check out FIG’s browser extension and mobile app (still in beta) to help you identify dairy-free foods!
+If you’re looking for one that meets your dietary needs, check out FIG’s mobile app (still in beta) to help you identify dairy-free foods!